Chart Color Schemes

 Ceduna faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.9%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials – advanced diplomas (9.4%) and certificates (28.0%).
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (28.0%).
+Educational participation is high at 29.0%, with 13.9% in primary education, 6.5% in secondary education, and 3.0% pursuing tertiary education.

-Educational participation is high, with 29.0% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
 This includes 13.9% in primary education, 6.5% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education